alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-29-book-mustatraf.md

 hijri: Dhul-Hijjah 8, 1441 AH
 lang: en
 note: true
-excerpt: "The book entitled 'Al-Mustatraf' includes good and bad information.
+summary: "The book entitled 'Al-Mustatraf' includes good and bad information.
 Therefore, one should not rely on it either regarding knowledge or religion."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Aal Al-Shaykh